-The default is to use auto detection for input files, and raw binary format for output files.

-Note that if filename contains a colon, the format field is no longer optional since the filename part following the colon would otherwise be misinterpreted as format.
+In absence of an explicit file format, the default is to use auto detection for input files, and raw binary format for output files.
+Note that if filename contains a colon as penultimate character the format field is no longer optional since the last character would otherwise be misinterpreted as format.

 When reading any kind of flash memory area (including the various sub-areas in Xmega devices), the resulting output file will be truncated to not contain trailing 0xFF bytes which indicate unprogrammed (erased) memory.
 Thus, if the entire memory is unprogrammed, this will result in an output file that has no contents at all.
+This behaviour can be overridden with the -A option.

 As an abbreviation, the form -U filename is equivalent to specifying -U flash:w:filename:a.
-This will only work if filename does not have a colon in it.
+This will only work if filename does not have a pair of colons in it that sandwich a single character as otherwise the first part might be interpreted as memory, and the single character as memory operation.

 - -v Enable verbose output.
-More -v options increase verbosity level. - -V Disable automatic verify check when uploading data.
+More -v options increase verbosity level. - -V Disable automatic verify check when uploading data with -U. - -x extended_param

--x extended_param

 Pass extended_param to the chosen programmer implementation as an extended parameter.
 The interpretation of the extended parameter depends on the programmer itself.
-See below for a list of programmers accepting extended parameters.
+See below for a list of programmers accepting extended parameters or issue avrdude -x help ... to see the extended options of the chosen programmer.